mohammed-stalin/nlp_fourthLab/README.md

 - **End-to-End Project Management:** Developed skills in managing end-to-end machine learning projects, from data preprocessing and model training to evaluation and deployment.
 - **Handling Arabic Text:** Enhanced knowledge of handling and processing Arabic text, addressing its unique challenges in NLP tasks.
 - **Transfer Learning Benefits:** Recognized the advantages of transfer learning and fine-tuning pre-trained models for specialized tasks, improving performance and efficiency.

+ ## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+---